mettamatt/gSheet-AI-Export/README.md

 - **Detailed Metadata:** Includes spreadsheet metadata such as sheet names, row/column counts, total formulas, and more.
 - **Google Drive Integration:** After export, the script saves the JSON file directly to Google Drive in the same folder as your spreadsheet.

-## Installation
+## Installation Options

+### New Installation
+For new Google Sheets or sheets without existing Apps Script code:

 1. **Create the Script:**
     - In your Google Sheet, click on `Extensions > Apps Script`.
-    - Backup and then replace any existing code with the contents of `exportForAI.gs` from this repository.
+    - Replace any existing code with the contents of `exportForAI.gs` from this repository.
     - Save the project with a meaningful name (e.g., "Export for AI").

 2. **Refresh the Google Sheet:**